astampoulis/makam-paper-funpearl/makamcode/08-metaml.md

 eval (liftobj O) (liftobj O).
 eval (letobj E I_E') V :-
-  eval E (liftobj O), subst_obj I_E' O E', if (refl.isunif E') then (print "not fixed", failure) else success, eval E' V.
+  eval E (liftobj O), subst_obj I_E' O E', eval E' V.
 ```

 ADVISOR.
 Great.
 I'll add the object language in a separate namespace prefix -- we can use `\texttt{\%extend}' for going
 into a namespace -- and I'll just copy-paste our STLC code from earlier on.
-Let me also add our
-new antiquote as a new STLC term constructor!
+Let me also add our new antiquote as a new STLC term constructor!

 ```
 %extend stlc.